In This Article

 "Gastritis symptoms vastly vary from person to person," Brawner says.
 A few signs to look out for include "indigestion, constipation, bloating, vomiting, and stomach pain before, after, or during meals.
 If you notice a burning sensation in your abdomen or find that you burp often, have multiple food sensitivities, or even experience anxiety, skin rashes, or loss of energy, you may want to consider getting treatment for stomach inflammation," she adds.

-Brawner also explains that gastritis may also be connected to overgrowth of h. pylori, a common bacterial infection.
-"By the time people reach their fifties, one in two people have an overgrowth of this bacteria," she says.
+Brawner also explains that gastritis may also be connected to an overgrowth of h. pylori, a common bacterial infection.
+"By the time people reach their 50s, one in two people have an overgrowth of this bacteria," she says.
 "It can cause a host of problems, including suppressing stomach acid (which is necessary for proper digestion), ulcers, pain, and bloating."

 How to Alleviate Stomach Inflammation

 "For gastritis relief, I recommend that my clients do an elimination diet to figure out if any specific foods are causing indigestion or inflammation," Brawner recommends.
-"Many times we find that something in the diet is inflammatory and problematic, [including] common culprits [like] gluten, dairy, sugar, legumes, and grains.
+"Many times, we find that something in the diet is inflammatory and problematic, [including] common culprits [like] gluten, dairy, sugar, legumes, and grains.
 Eliminating problematic foods, temporarily or permanently, brings improvement.
 If diet isn't the issue or a pattern of better and then worse persists, I usually ask that my client tests for bacterial overgrowths and parasites."

 Here Brawner shares her four best home remedies for stomach inflammation: